-In the 2017 Black Friday sales Amazon dominated, claiming nearly half (45-50% according to The Street) of all sales.
+In the 2017 Black Friday sales Amazon dominated, claiming nearly half of all sales.

 So how should Aussie small businesses react?